hamza-kanaan/INTUS-Windows-Task/README.md

 - In assets folder:
   - app.config.json file with configuration related to languages and backend API URL
   - i18n folder with json files for the culture resources
+- Because the system depends on a third party SVG resize tool which is built on jQuery, we use jQuery within Angular for the resizing process and not only the standard Angular binding process.

 ## Installing

 - Requirements